 From United Kingdom to U.S.A.

-Book Description hardcover.
+hardcover.
 Condition: Good.
-All orders are dispatched the following working day from our UK warehouse.
-Established in 2004, we have over 500,000 books in stock.
+All orders are dispatched within one working day from our UK warehouse.
+We've been selling books online since 2004!
+We have over 750,000 books in stock.
 No quibble refund if not completely satisfied.
 Seller Inventory # mon0006491550